Tutorial: Web Testing (JavaScript)¶

 button on the toolbar.

-After execution, a screen like the one below will appear.
+After execution, a screen like the one below appears.
 Each row represents a step in the test.
-The rows with green text are steps which passed, whereas the rows with red text are the steps which failed.
+The rows with green text are steps that passed, whereas the rows with red text are the steps that failed.

 For more information on the report, see Automated Reporting.